MoipatiThoobe/AWS-challenge-week-3/README.md

 * Create a stack on CloudFormation using the on-premises-create-on-premises.yaml template.
 This stack will create the following:
  *  VPC that will act as the on-premises environment
- *  Apublic and private subnet
+ *  A public and private subnet
  *  Three EC2 instances for a Customer Gateway Server, DNS Server and Application Server

 I had a problem when I tried to deploy this stack, I hit the quota of the amount of VPCs that I can have in my account.
 I submitted a quota increase to AWS and my issue was quickly resolved.